 Students currently enrolled for Medicine in years 1, 2 and 3 are eligible to apply (priority may need to be given to second and third year students if an unusually large number of applications are received).
 Each summer studentship typically pays a stipend of £150 per week.

 Students from all Universities are welcome to apply.

-The application process is CURRENTLY CLOSED.
+The application process is CURRENTLY OPEN.
 To apply please submit: